healtac2024/healtac2024.github.io/_pages/accomodation.md

 <br>
   <p>We have a limited set of on-campus accommodation reserved (until 28th May) for two nights bed and breakfast using the promotion code HealTAC2024.
 The room rate is £70 per room per night, and covers check-in from Wednesday 12th to check-out on Friday 14th.
 Please book via the Lancaster conferences and <a href="https://www.conferences.lancs.ac.uk/bedandbreakfast/" style="color:blue">events page</a>.
 On the same page (without using the promotion code), you will find other room options without breakfast, or double or twin rooms, and you can also book for extra nights.</p>
 <br>
-<h5 style="background-color:DodgerBlue;">Kindly note that accommodation must be booked separately from registration.</h5>
 </body>
 </html>